-I'm a postdoctoral researcher at Montana State University, where I work with Raina Plowright on mathematical models of pathogen spillover and and how urbanization and nutritional stress affects Hendra virus dynamics and flying fox health outcomes in Australia.
-I received my PhD in 2017 from the Odum School of Ecology at the University of Georgia, where I worked with Sonia Altizer, Daniel Streicker, and Richard Hall on resource provisioning, wildlife disease, and vampire bat immunology and epidemiology.
-I'm interested in how food availability affects wildlife–pathogen interactions, linking within- and between-host infection processes, and how these perspectives can help predict spillover of zoonotic pathogens from wild bats and birds.
-Please feel free to get in touch for collaborations on theoretical ecology, wildlife immunology, meta-analyses, comparative methods, and bat ecology and epidemiology.
+I'm a postdoctoral researcher at Montana State University, where I work with Raina Plowright on the spatial and temporal dynamics of zoonotic viruses in bats and how urbanization affects flying fox immunology and infection in eastern Australia.
+I received my PhD in 2017 from the Odum School of Ecology at the University of Georgia, where I worked with Sonia Altizer and Daniel Streicker on resource provisioning and wildlife disease, especially in the context of livestock intensification and vampire bats and of supplemental feeding and white ibis.
+I'm interested in how resource availability affects wildlife–pathogen interactions, linking within- and between-host infection processes, and how these perspectives can help predict and manage risk of zoonotic pathogen spillover from wild bats and birds.
+Please feel free to get in touch for collaborations on theoretical ecology, wildlife immunology, meta-analyses and comparative methods, and bird or bat ecology and epidemiology.

 © Daniel J. Becker, 2018.
 All rights reserved.